yamagata-developers-society/blog/src/content/react-hooks-slide-in-modal.md

 # React Hooks Slide In Modal

-Continuing our studies of React Hooks, today I'll show you how to build a slide-in modal, which is useful for anything for a simple notification to a settings screen for a user.
+Continuing our studies of React Hooks, today I'll show you how to build a slide-in modal, which is useful for anything from a notification or popup to a settings screen for a user.

-If you missed the last article, please be sure to check out <a href="/react-hooks-color-picker">How to build a color picker using React Hooks</a>.
+If you missed my last article, please be sure to check out <a href="/react-hooks-color-picker">How to build a color picker using React Hooks</a>.

 ## What we're building